Bastien-LDC/Allocine-Recommender-System/README.md

 *📝Note: for the user ratings, we choose the keep the 100 first users with the most number of reviews for each movie/series.
 This will increase our chances to find a user multiple times, as we need to get several ratings from the same user in order to create a user profile for our recommender system.*

 (⚠️ **Warning** ⚠️: the process can take a while, depending on the number of pages you choose to scrape.
-It is recommended to use a dedicated computer for this process, as it can take a long time to complete, around 30 min for 20 pages.)
+It is recommended to use a dedicated computer for this process, as it can take a long time to complete.)

 ## 👥 **Authors**